stan-dev/design-docs/designs/0032-stan-output-formats.md

 **The Stan model**.
 The Stan services layer helper methods call the Stan model class [``stan::model::model_base``](https://github.com/stan-dev/stan/blob/develop/src/stan/model/model_base.hpp).

-  +`log_prob` provides access to the model parameters and transformed parameters on the unconstrained scale.
+  + `log_prob` provides access to the model parameters and transformed parameters on the unconstrained scale.
   + `write_array` provides access to parameters, transformed parameters, and generated quantities on the constrained scale.
   + `transform_inits` can be used to transform parameters from the constrained to the unconstrained scale.
   + a number of methods provide meta-information about the model:  `model_name`, `(un)constrained_param_names`, `get_dims`.